BhavikaNikaju/apnacollege-new/README.md

 # apnacollege-new
-this is my repo for educational purpose author- bhavika nikaju
+this is my repo for educational purpose <br> author- bhavika nikaju